zulip/zulip/docs/subsystems/schema-migrations.md

     you automatically (you still need to do all the `git add` commands, etc.).

+* **Large tables**: For our very largest tables (e.g. Message and UserMessage), we often need to take precautions when adding columns to the table, performing data backfills, or building indexes.
+We have a `zerver/lib/migrate.py` library to help with adding columns and backfilling data.
+For building indexes on these tables, we should do this using SQL with postgres's CONCURRENTLY keyword.

 * **Atomicity**.
 By default, each Django migration is run atomically inside a transaction.
 This can be problematic if one wants to do something in a migration that touches a lot of data and would best be done in batches of e.g. 1000 objects (e.g. a `Message` or `UserMessage` table change).
-There is a new Django feature added in [Django 1.10][migrations-non-atomic] that makes it possible to add `atomic=False` at the top of a `Migration` class and thus not have the entire migration in a transaction.
+There is a [useful Django feature][migrations-non-atomic] that makes it possible to add `atomic=False` at the top of a `Migration` class and thus not have the entire migration in a transaction.
 This should make it possible to use the batch update tools in `zerver/lib/migrate.py` (originally